grindmother/ferment/README.md

 By default, **Ferment** will only see other users that are on the same local area network as you.
 In order to share with users on the internet, you need to be invited to a pub server.

-Since I'm a nice person 💖 you can hang out in my pub, and you don't even have to buy any drinks! 🍻
+Since I'm a nice person 💖 you can hang out in my pub, and you don't even have to buy any drinks! 🍻 But please be mindful about uploading content that you do not own the rights to.
+My pub will [unfollow anyone who uploads a lot of content that I don't think is _fair_ to the original creators](#ferment-and-copyright).

 **Click 'Join Pub' on the sidebar then paste the code below:**